gabrielkoehl/psTerminalPerfCounter/README.md

 A PowerShell module for creating and using predefined performance counter configurations with real-time terminal-based visualization.
 This module addresses the challenge of efficiently monitoring system performance by providing ready-to-use presets tailored to specific requirements.
 It also currently supports remote server checks.

-From version 0.2.0 onward, there is already a lot of code for monitoring multiple remote servers, but I introduced some hard‑to‑work‑around constraints due to my preference for classes, since classes cannot be streamed across sessions.
+From version 0.2.0 onward, there is already a lot of (commented out) code for monitoring multiple remote servers, but I introduced some hard‑to‑work‑around constraints due to my preference for classes, since classes cannot be streamed across sessions.
 Therefore, the 0.2.0 release focuses on completing bug fixes and QoL improvements.